UdeS-CoBIUS/LSC-ncRNA/README.md

 - **Motif matrix (arg 2)** — CSV produced by the C++ extractor.
 - **Test folder (arg 3)** — Directory containing FASTA files to classify.

-Outputs are streamed to stdout and saved to `Classification/logs/` (created if absent).
-You can use shell redirection to persist the metrics, e.g. `... > logs/ext_run.txt`.
+Outputs are streamed to stdout.
+You can use shell redirection to persist the metrics, e.g. `... > ext_run.txt`.

 ## 8. Compared methods